-See the classic sights in the company of expert guides so you can really understand the history and culture of the destination.
-On our classic tours we take care of everything, leaving you to sit back and enjoy the experience to the full.
-The tours are fully inclusive with all meals and a comprehensive touring programme.

-PHYSICAL LEVEL 1:

-All our tours feature a physical rating to help you select the right holiday for you.
+PHYSICAL LEVEL 1: All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
 Dreams of Egypt is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.
 Visiting inside the Step Pyramid of Djoser at Sakkara requires some crouching to walk down a short sloping tunnel.
 The tunnel is both the entrance and exit, and you will be able to turn around if uncomfortable.
 You can opt to wait for the group outside the pyramid if you prefer - there are many alternative things of interest at the Sakkara site.
 Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance, however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
 If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.

-JOINING YOUR TOUR:

-The tour is 13 days in duration including international flights.
+JOINING YOUR TOUR: The tour is 13 days in duration including international flights.
 Please note, due to flight schedules passengers may depart/arrive on Day 2.
 Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to Reservations so we can arrange your transfers accordingly.
 Join the tour on Day 2 in Cairo and end the tour on Day 12 in Cairo.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+ITINERARY CHANGES: It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate; in these circumstances we will make the best possible arrangements whilst maintaining the integrity of your trip.

 DETAILED ITINERARY

-Day 1-2: Arrive Cairo Meals: D
+Day 1-2: Arrive Cairo

 Upon arrival into Cairo, the 'city of a thousand minarets', you will be met and transferred to your city centre hotel ahead of this evening's welcome dinner and briefing.

-Cairo - Egypt's capital, located on the banks of the Nile River, is one of the largest cities in Africa and the Middle East.
+Meals: D Destination Information Cairo - Egypt's capital, located on the banks of the Nile River, is one of the largest cities in Africa and the Middle East.
 Chaotically beautiful and brimming with history, it is a true meld of old and new, with modern towers slotting snugly between Fatimid monuments.
 Though 'Cairo proper' was founded in 969AD, its history runs much deeper.
 Its roots are in nearby ancient Memphis, founded by Narmer, the southern king who triumphed over the north to establish a unified Egypt.
 Cairo's modern status is largely the result of the medieval Islamic Fatimid Caliphate, who founded Fustat (now absorbed into Old Cairo) on the site of the earlier settlements.

-Day 3: Pyramids of Giza & The Sphinx

-Visit Egypt's most iconic sites: the Pyramids of Giza and the unblinking Sphinx, guardian of the mortuary complex.
+Day 3: Pyramids of Giza & The Sphinx Visit Egypt's most iconic sites: the Pyramids of Giza and the unblinking Sphinx, guardian of the mortuary complex.
 The Sphinx was poetically described by the writer John Lawson Stoddard as "grand in its loneliness; veiled in the mystery of unnamed ages."
 After lunch, explore the atmospheric Cairo Museum with its collections of statues, mummies, and pharaonic treasures.
-Later, explore the Khan el Khalili Bazaar, a souk famed for its precious and semiprecious jewellery.
+Later, explore the Khan el Khalili Bazaar, a souk famed for its precious and semi-precious jewellery.